noelarroyo1/to-do-app-revisited/README.md

 # TO DO APP REVISITED

-This is simple to do app.
+This is a simple to do app using HTML, CSS, JavaScript, and JQuery.